Branch Group Digitizes Inspections, Reduces Nationwide Operating Costs

 Culture: Greater accountability & transparency

 “We used to have to fill out four forms per inspection, so each stakeholder received a copy.
 If you stacked all the pieces of paper we used each year on top of each other, you had an enormous stack that was almost as tall as me.
-And I’m 5’8.” – Danny Minnix, referring to the amount of paper his team used to process before implementing Pulpstream.
+And I’m 5’8.” – Danny Minnix, referring to the amount of paper his team used before implementing Pulpstream.

-Roanoke, Virginia — When it comes to construction, The Branch Group, Inc. is ubiquitous throughout the mid-Atlantic and Southern states.
+Roanoke, Virginia—When it comes to construction, The Branch Group, Inc. is ubiquitous throughout the mid-Atlantic and Southern states.
 Together with its subsidiaries, the company provides a wide range of preconstruction and construction services to public and private sector clients in healthcare, industrial products, R&D, and manufacturing sectors.
 The four companies operating under the umbrella of The Branch Group employ more than 900 experts and annually generate more than $350 million in revenue.
 With the help of Pulpstream, it reduced safety inspection costs substantially, and made its operating fields a safer environment for employees and customers.

 The Branch Group’s management team understands the value of a strong risk management program, from a financial and moral standpoint.
 The Branch Group believes it is their responsibility to provider employees with a work environment that safe and healthy.
 As an employee-owned company, everyone on the team knows that a dollar spent to manage a loss is a dollar that does not go into their retirement plans or pensions.
 As a result, the company’s safety department takes the processes associated with managing safety seriously.
 In 2014 alone, it conducted over 2,100 inspections.